sajjadul-hub/tourist-stole/README.md

 In this project there are so many file but in src file this is many file in project .so many components in src

 ### `About this website`
-This site made for personal turiset guider he provider so many interting place which are realy wounderful
+This site made for personal tourist  guider he provide so many interesting place which are realy wounderful

 ### `live link:`
 []()